lopezdsr/sql-query/sql-query.md

   If you use {{site.data.keyword.sqlquery_short}} to generate CSV results from other data formats like Parquet that support newlines within values and these CSV results should be queried again, newlines must explicitly be removed before writing the results.
 To do so, use the SQL function `regexp_replace`.
 For example, a Parquet object `data` has an attribute `multi_line` containing values spanning multiple lines.
 To select a subset of rows based on a `condition` and store it on Cloud {{site.data.keyword.cos_short}} for further processing, a skeleton SQL statement looks like the following:

 	`SELECT regexp_replace(multi_line, '[\\r\\n]', ' ') as multi_line FROM data STORED AS parquet WHERE condition`

+- If you use JSON input format, each line must contain a separate, self-contained, and valid JSON object, also called newline-delimited JSON.